Explore Maunu Suburb: Your Picturesque Getaway in Whangārei

 Kiwi North Experiences

-Kiwi North offers a unique blend of cultural and historical attractions that immerse you in Northland's rich heritage.
-You can enjoy nocturnal experiences at the only Kiwi House in Northland, where resident kiwis forage in a natural setting, promoting kiwi conservation.
-Explore exhibits showcasing Taonga Māori and relics from early settlers, giving insight into the region's history.
+Kiwi North, near Maunu, delivers a unique blend of cultural and historical attractions, immersing visitors in Northland’s rich heritage.
+Experience the only Kiwi House in the region, where you can observe resident kiwis in a natural nocturnal setting, supporting kiwi conservation.

 Attraction Highlights